 First measure the resting parameters.
 Seat the subject comfortably in a chair.
 Connect the mouth peace to the double flutter valve and connect the valve to a Douglas bag through a corrugated rubber tube.
-Let the subject fix the mouth piece allow the expired gas to escape to atmosphere through the tap on the Douglas bag.
-Collect the expired air for five minutes by turning the tap of the Douglas bag when the subject is relaxed.
+Let the subject fix the mouth piece and allow the expired gas to escape to atmosphere through the connector.
+Collect the expired air for five minutes by turning the connector when the subject is relaxed.
 Count the respiration over the period.
-Collect and analyze the alveolar gas
+Collect and analyze the alveolar gas.
+Connect the Douglas bag with air to the dry gas metre after recording the initial reading.
+Completely expel the air in the bag and record the final reading and calculate the volume.

 Seat the subject on the cycle ergometer with the Douglas Bag connected and ask the subject to pedal at a rate of 15 Km/hr, against a resistance of 2 kg.
 After 4 minutes, when the subject has reached a steady state, start collection of expired air and count the respiratory rate (the subject continues to pedal).
-After 2 minutes disconnect the Douglas bag and collect alveolar air and analyze the gas concentrations.
+After 2 minutes disconnect the Douglas bag and collect alveolar air and analyze the gas concentrations and the Volume.
 Allow the subject to rest.